Abhinav-cloud482/house_price_prediction/README.md

 Built a Linear Regression model using the California Housing dataset to predict median house prices.
 Trained and evaluated the model with scikit-learn using MSE and R² metrics, and generated predictions for new housing data based on key property and location features.

-# California Housing Price Prediction using Linear Regression
+## Housing Price Prediction using Linear Regression

 A machine learning project that predicts median house prices using the California Housing dataset and a Linear Regression model from scikit-learn.
 The project demonstrates the complete machine learning workflow, from data loading and preprocessing to model training, evaluation, and prediction.

----

 ## Features